AlexTMjugador/GitHub-webhook-filter-proxy/README.md

 **Accepted values**: any HTTP(S) URL

 The URL to which the proxy will relay events that it does not drop.
-This is the URL the service that is being proxied.
+This is the URL of the service that is being proxied.

 ## `UNMATCHED_EVENT_ACTION`